GrokkingGrok/robotorq-reserve-system/docs/ROADMAP.md

 Notes:
 - All changes were implemented to be minimal, feature-gated, and backwards-compatible.
 Tests in `crates/commons` pass and clippy was run and fixed.

+See also:
+- `docs/PERSISTENCE_SQLITE.md` — SQLite defaults, readiness behavior, and schema version repair steps.

 ### Phase 2.1 — Persistence Strategy (Unified)
 Scope: unify Postgres/SQLite/Memory backends behind a common abstraction, with health, timeouts, and standardized errors